 Coercive provision of contraception and forced sterilization has been used as a means of fertility control in marginalized populations.
 Any counseling for postpartum contraception, especially sterilization or immediate postpartum LARC, should be sensitive to this history.

-Health care provider bias can contribute to coercion, and health care providers are encouraged to self-reflect on their own biases and how to provide patient-centered care that supports autonomous decision-making.
+Health care provider bias can contribute to coercion and racial and ethnic disparities in health, and health care providers are encouraged to self-reflect on their own biases and how to provide patient-centered care that supports autonomous decision-making.

 This section discusses coercion in more detail and the importance of patient autonomy.